BigEggTools/PowerMode/options/general.md

 ### **Enabled** Toggle Button

-The "Enabled" toggle button will be the main toggle to control if the Power Mode is enabled or not.
+The **Enabled** toggle button will be the main toggle to control if the Power Mode is enabled or not.

 When disabled the Power Mode, all other feature will be disabled.

 ### **Combo Mode** Toggle Button

-The "Combo Mode" toggle button will be the toggle to control if the Combo Mode is enabled or not.
+The **Combo Mode** toggle button will be the toggle to control if the Combo Mode is enabled or not.

 **Note:**

-> When Combo Mode is enabled, Particles and Screen Shake won't appear until reach the activation threshold.
+> When *Combo Mode* is enabled, effects, *Streak Counter Shake*, *Particles* and *Screen Shake*, won't appear until reach the activation threshold.

 ### **Particles** Toggle Button

-The "Particles" toggle button will be the toggle to control if show or not show the particles when detect user input.
+The **Particles** toggle button will be the toggle to control if show or not show the particles when detect user input.

 ### **Screen Shake** Toggle Button

-The "Screen Shake" toggle button will be the toggle to control if shake or not shake the screen when detect user input.
+The **Screen Shake** toggle button will be the toggle to control if shake or not shake the screen when detect user input.